Keyboard shortcuts

 Mitigation

 varta-watch defaults --udp-bind-addr to 127.0.0.1 when secure-UDP keys are configured.
-Operators who genuinely need the listener to accept non-loopback peers must pass --i-accept-secure-udp-non-loopback explicitly — a CLI flag whose name signals the residual risk.
+Operators who genuinely need the listener to accept non-loopback peers must pass --i-accept-secure-udp-non-loopback explicitly — a CLI flag whose name signals the residual availability risk.
 When the flag is set, a high-visibility startup warning is emitted to stderr and the operator is expected to constrain network reach (firewall, private VLAN, mTLS-fronted tunnel) so that no untrusted host can reach the bound port.

 The recovery gate on NetworkUnverified origins (see peer-authentication.md) remains independent of this flag — opting in to non-loopback secure-UDP does NOT enable recovery commands from UDP-origin beats.
 Those still require the separate --secure-udp-i-accept-recovery-on-unauthenticated-transport acknowledgement.